The Goldstein Packaging Laboratory

 The Russell Berrie Nanoparticles and Nanometric Systems Characterization Center

-The Russel Berrie nanoparticle, thermal and mechanical system characterization center located at the faculty of Biotechnology & Food Engineering Technion (1st flour).
+The Russel Berrie Nanoparticles and Nanometric Systems Characterization Center NNSCC located at the faculty of Biotechnology & Food Engineering Technion (1st floor).

-The center is aimed to serve Technion users as well as other academic or industrial clients and offers a wide range of equipment for testing and research goals:
+The center offers a wide range of equipment for testing and research goals:

--Particle size analyzer based on dynamic light scattering (DLS) and on laser diffraction technique.
+Particle size analyzers based on dynamic light scattering (DLS) and on laser diffraction technique.

 Atomic Force Microscope – (AFM) measurement of surface topography and other related properties of solid surfaces, with atomic resolution with option of experiments in a controlled liquid environment

 For further information, see our website https://nnscc.net.technion.ac.il